raghavthakur/bike-sharing/README.txt

+# Bike Sharing Relational Database

+Built a relational database using Oracle SQL PLus, PHP, HTML and CSS.
+Designed to be used as an internal system among employees and supports client-side functionality.

-CPSC 304 - GROUP 23 - TERM PROJECT
+CPSC 304 W2018 - GROUP 23 - TERM PROJECT

 LINK TO WEBSITE: http://www.ugrad.cs.ubc.ca/~f4l0b/index.html

 SOURCE CODE:
-Our source code files are in HTML and PHP format.
+Our source code files are in HTML, CSS and PHP.

 SQL FILES:
-See the "./sql" directory.
+Used Oracle SQL PLUS.
+See "./sql" directory.